entekadesign/kobold-alarm-clock-card/README.md

 ## Usage:

 Set an alarm for each day of the week in the alarm schedle dialog.
 The next alarm time will be displayed at the upper right corner of the main view.
 A toggle button indicates whether the next alarm is enabled.
 To override the scheduled alarm, tap/click on the numerals of the next alarm time or on the toggle button.
 A dotted border around next alarm time indicates that the scheduled alarm is overridden.
-To clear the override and return to scheduled alarm, tap/click on **CLEAR** button in Nap dialog.
+To clear the override and return to the scheduled alarm, tap/click on the **CLEAR** button in the Nap dialog.

 ## Prerequisites: